Common Issues in a Phoenix Divorce

 Are you thinking about filing for divorce?
 Has your spouse started divorce proceedings?

 At DeShon Laraye Pullen PLC, we are always ready to encourage cooperation to resolve divorce issues in the most economical and efficient manner possible.
 However, our legal team is also well-equipped to represent clients in adversarial divorce cases.
-We can review your situation and advise you what you may expect from the Arizona divorce process.
+We can review your situation and advise you what you may expect from the Phoenix Arizona divorce process.

 Facing divorce is never easy, but having the right family law firm on your side can make it easier.
 Our goal is to help you obtain the results you want quickly, efficiently, and economically.

-If you would like more information about our services, do not hesitate to call our office at (480) 645-9077 or contact us online to schedule your initial consultation and see how we can help you through the divorce process.
+If you would like more information about our services, do not hesitate to call our office in Phoenix at (480) 645-9077 or contact us online to schedule your initial consultation and see how we can help you through the divorce process.